 - I had 3 pieces break (two light blue and one white) but nothing I couldn’t work around.

 Before you move to the next part of the project you need to clean the edges of your pieces.

-- With your gloves still on use a razor blade and scrape any remnants of copper tape, solder, and stickiness from the face and edges of the pieces
+- With your leather gloves still on use a razor blade and scrape any remnants of copper tape, solder, and stickiness from the face and edges of the pieces

 - Squirt some Goof Off onto a cleaning rag and rub vigorously along the edges of the glass pieces.
 Scrape again with razor if necessary.